-Three hours of offered by lecture, online or mixed mode plus additional fourth hour activities each week for a 15-week semester, which includes two weeks for final exams.
-Fourth-hour activities will be delivered in a variety of ways.
-Instructions for fourth hour activities will be posted on the course eLearn site.
+Three hours offered by lecture, online or mixed mode plus additional fourth hour activities each week for a 15-week semester, which includes two weeks for final exams.
+Fourth hour activities will be delivered in a variety of ways.
+Instructions for fourth hour activities will be posted on the course elearn site.

-COURSE PREREQUISITES/CO-REQUISITES
+COURSE PREREQUISITES

-45 credits of 100-level or higher coursework; and ENGL 100 as a pre- or co-requisite
+45 credits of 100-level or higher coursework and ENGL 100 and EDUC 373